Life is better with art

 Dot Paintings Arnhem Land Weaving Arnhem Land Subscribers Stretched Paintings Desert Weavings Watercolour Paintings

-We make buying and learning about Aboriginal art easy and meaningful by partnering exclusively with community-run, not-for-profit Aboriginal art centres.
-At ART ARK® your support truly means something.
+At ART ARK®, we make buying and learning about Aboriginal art easy and meaningful by partnering solely with community-run, not-for-profit art centres.
+We also guide you on what to avoid, ensuring your purchase doesn’t unknowingly support artist exploitation.

 Celebrating Australian Aboriginal Art